-Bright: Light and high saturation, Pale: Light and low saturation, a parallel sided plate with a thickness of approximately 1 mm, may have the following colour parameters in the CIE Lab colour space:

-Deep: High saturation and dark, Dull: Low saturation and 60 dark
+Bright: Light and high saturation, Pale: Light and low saturation, Deep: High saturation and dark, Dull: Low saturation and dark.

-A hue angle of greater than 80° for a transmission pathlength of 1 mm indicates that the colour of the synthetic CVD diamond material of the present invention is dominated by the N_s^0 , with little contribution from other colour 65 centres in the material.
-In particular, synthetic CVD diamond material of the present invention, when in the form of
+A hue angle of greater than 80° for a transmission pathlength of 1 mm indicates that the colour of the synthetic CVD diamond material of the present invention is dominated by the $N_s^{0}$ , with little contribution from other colour centres in the material.
+In particular, synthetic CVD diamond material of the present invention, when in the form of a parallel sided plate with a thickness of approximately 1 mm, may have the following colour parameters in the CIE L\a\b\ colour space:

-- a between about -20 and about 1, alternatively between about -10 and about 1, alternatively between about -5 and about 1; - b greater than about 5 and less than about 20, alternatively greater than about 10 and less than about 20; - C (saturation) between about 0 and about 30, alternatively between about 1 and about 25, alternatively between about 2 and about 30; and - L (lightness) greater than about 40 and less than about 100, alternatively greater than about 50 and less than about 100, alternatively greater than about 60 and less than about 100.
+- a\ between about -20 and about 1, alternatively between about -10 and about 1, alternatively between about -5 and about 1; - b\ greater than about 5 and less than about 20, alternatively greater than about 10 and less than about 20; - C\ (saturation) between about 0 and about 30, alternatively between about 1 and about 25, alternatively between about 2 and about 30; and - L\ (lightness) greater than about 40 and less than about 100, alternatively greater than about 50 and less than about 100, alternatively greater than about 60 and less than about 100.

 This provides a quantitative measure the quality of synthetic CVD diamond material of the present invention.
-These colour properties are advantageous because they give the diamond a pure yellow colour and can be used for ornamental purposes such as gemstones for jewelry.
+These colour properties are advantageous because they give the diamond a pure yellow colour and can be used for ornamental purposes such as gemstones for jewellery.

-The diamond material of the present invention may have a hue angle for a transmission pathlength of 1 mm of about 80° or greater, alternatively about 85° or greater, alternatively about 95° or greater.
+The diamond material of the present invention may have a hue angle for a transmission pathlength of 1 mm of about 80° or greater, alternatively about 85° or greater, alternatively about 90° or greater, alternatively about 95° or greater.